 The Breguet Classique Tourbillon Extra-Plat Automatique 5367 is a blue enamel dial version of the caliber 581.
 The 5367 reminds us of the three-hand Classique 5177, only this time with a blue enamel dial.

 Getting past the blue enamel dial is the ultra-thin tourbillon.
 The cage is fashioned out of titanium and comes with an ultra-light silicon escapement.
 This escapement runs app 4 Hertz and can last for 80 hours, which is quite the feat knowing that the caliber 581 is 3 mm thick.

 The platinum case is 7.45 mm thick and 41 mm wide in diameter.
 It also comes with the long lugs that have been welded to the cold-rolled fluted case band.
-Like the dial, the leather strap is exquisitely blue.
+Like the dial, the leather strap is exquisitely blue on this Breguet watch.
 It’s also water-resistant to about 30 meters, which could realistically happen if someone where did traverse down in a diving suit.

 3: Breguet Classique Chronograph

 One look at the Classique Chronograph 5287 and the words “indulgent” and “lavish” immediately come to mind.
 This version is a fresh take on the brand’s classic dress chronograph.

 It is a follow-up to the 5247 model which makes use of the same movement only with different aesthetic features.
 The 5247 was 39 mm in diameter whereas the 5287 is slightly larger at 42.5 mm.
 The 5247 had fired enamel dials with brightly colored accents, while the 5287 came with dials that had varying engraving techniques.

 The Classique Chronograph’s dial is presented in four different patterns: